As my introduction to the band, Troll's debut album left a bad taste

-After '93/'94, the Norwegian Black Metal scene became flooded with
+After '93/'94, the Norwegian black metal scene became flooded

-imitators that had absolutely no understanding of what they were doing.
-They sought to join in on something that was gaining
+with imitators that had absolutely no understanding of what they were doing.
+They sought to join in on something that was

-notoriety and yet had nothing original to add.
-It was practically impossible, as they had no real background in this music,
+gaining notoriety and yet had nothing original to add.
+It was practically impossible, as they had no real background in this

-nor any clue as to the darkness that inspired its very creation in the first place.
-Bands like Darkthrone and Burzum were
+music, nor any clue as to the darkness that inspired its very creation in the first place.
+Bands like Darkthrone and Burzum

-not only influenced by the '80s bands, but they reached back and connected with the primeval darkness that had spawned this
+were not only influenced by the '80s bands, but they reached back and connected with the primeval darkness that had spawned

-gloomy music in the first place.
-Unfortunately, those that followed looked no further than their immediate peers and could
+this gloomy music in the first place.
+Unfortunately, those that followed looked no further than their immediate peers and

 De Kristne, released in February 1996.